Skip to main content

 Tail

-Squirrels have long, bushy tails.
-It is as long as its body: up to 8 inches (20 cm).
-It helps them balance and steer when jumping.
-As they leap from branch to branch, they can use their tails to alter their "trajectory".
-It is like a rudder on a ship.
+Squirrels have a long, bushy tail that is as long as their body, reaching up to 8 inches (20 cm).
+This tail helps them maintain balance and steer while jumping.
+As they leap from branch to branch, they can adjust their 'flight path' using their tail, much like a rudder on a ship.

 Diet